Verity-Freedom/Tor-Portable/README.md

 ![4](https://github.com/user-attachments/assets/a96c04ae-fa78-4c4a-815e-7aac65ffab2c)

-Tor Portable itself has two modes: pro and default, which are switched via the change-mode file.
+Tor Portable itself has two modes: pro and default, which are switched via the change-mode file, replacing torrc.txt config.
 Switching to pro mode is necessary to partially compensate for the lack of hidden Tor exits, since sometimes sites impose restrictions on them, such as the inability to send images in Discord or some inaccessible music videos on YouTube, or inability to talk with Gemini.
 Pro mode is using only one exit.
 But the default mode uses completely random exits (so these restrictions are triggered randomly), and should survive much longer, while even having a pro mode won't help you avoid restrictions on some sites.

 ![5](https://github.com/user-attachments/assets/bc404d5e-f8eb-498d-a894-1aade051eedb)